 - There is a high threat of terrorist attack in Mauritania.
 We continue to receive reports that terrorists are planning attacks against a range of targets, including places frequented by foreigners (see Terrorism section below).

 - There is an ongoing high threat of kidnapping against Westerners in the north and west regions of Africa, including places frequented by foreigners in Nouakchott and Atar.
-Westerners have previously been kidnapped in Mali and remote and desert areas of Mauritania, southern Algeria and Niger.
+Westerners have previously been kidnapped in remote and desert areas of Mauritania.

 - There is a risk of retaliatory attacks against Western targets by terrorists in Mauritania following the French intervention in the conflict in Mali in January 2013.
 Terrorist groups in the region declared their intention to increase attacks and kidnappings targeting Westerners.

-- Australians should take increased security precautions when in their homes or cars and watch for any suspicious or unusual activity.
-Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.
+- Australians should pay close attention to personal security at all times, including in homes and vehicles, and monitor the media for information about possible new safety or security risks.

 - We strongly advise you not to travel to the border areas with Mali, Algeria and Western Sahara because of the risk of terrorist groups, banditry and the activities of armed smugglers.